rinogrego/Indonesian-Sentiment-Analysis-with-Flask/README.md

 # Sentiment-Analysis-with-Flask
-Deployment of Tweet Sentiment Analysis in Bahasa Indonesia with Flask
+Deployment of Text Sentiment Analysis in Bahasa Indonesia with Flask